Sunday, April 27, 2025

 Tuesday - February 25th - Cape Town, South Africa

 I woke early on a bright and breezy day, then went to the lovely breakfast buffet in the hotel dining room at about 7:00 a.m.
 It was a wide selection of typical breakfast items, including an Omelette Station and my favorite type of Bacon.
-We had a group meeting at about 7:45 a.m. with Maggi, our Tour Host, before starting our half-day tour of Cape Town at 8:15.
+We had a group meeting at about 7:45 a.m. with Maggie, our Tour Host, before starting our half-day tour of Cape Town at 8:15.
 We were to do the cable car to the top of Table Mountain, but it was not operating due to high winds.
 We were taken to Kirstenbosch National Botanical Garden, a botanical garden featuring indigenous plants and flora nestled at the eastern foot of Table Mountain.
 They have an Arboretum, a Conservatory, a Herbarium, and numerous walkways and outdoor trails.
 I didn’t walk much but found a bench with a fantastic view (photo).
 It was delightful to feel the breeze and hear the sounds of the birds in the large trees planted 180 years ago for Queen Victoria.
 Kirstenbosch has won 29 gold medals at the Chelsea Flower Show in 33 appearances.
-On the return drive, we passed the Rhodes Monument and the University of Capetown.
+We passed the Rhodes Monument and the University of Capetown on the return drive.
 We then did a panoramic tour in the older Capetown, passing the Castle of Good Hope, built by the Dutch in the 17th century, the Iziko Slave Lodge, built by the Dutch adjacent to the original Gardens and now a museum, and the Old Dutch Reformed Church.
 Also, the City Hall and Statue, where Nelson Mandela addressed a mass crowd upon his release from prison, and the monumental St. George Anglican Cathedral.

 We then went to the Victoria & Alfred Waterfront, a busy retail, dining, and entertainment district with gift and design stores, diverse museums, and a restaurant scene.
 Here, we visited a Diamond Museum and could stay the rest of the afternoon or return to the hotel.
 I returned but will later explore as our hotel has a shuttle service.
 I had a Striped Horse beer in the hotel bar before we met at 6:15 p.m. and went to our Welcome Dinner at the Beluga Restaurant in the Victoria & Albert Cruise Terminal.
 It was excellent; I ordered a local Wine, a wonderful Beetroot & Avocado appetizer, and a Rib Eye Steak with Fried Potatoes entree.
 It was good and part of the Tour.
 I retired upon our return to the hotel to update this blog and sleep.
 It was a great first full day in Capetown.